Dipesh001m/RabbitMQ/README.md

 # RabbitMQ Cluster Deployment on Kubernetes using Helm

+## Overview
+This project deploys RabbitMQ in a **3-node clustered configuration** using **Kubernetes StatefulSets**.
+The RabbitMQ nodes automatically discover each other, ensuring high availability and persistent storage using PVCs.
+The deployment is managed using **Helm** for easy customization and scalability.

 ## To Access the Application onyour Local you must have minikube installed on your Machine
 ### Clone The Repo
 ### Start minikube